Deep Learning for Time Series Forecasting: Tutorial and Literature Survey: Forecasting: A Tutorial

-Neural networks are compositions of \textit {differentiable} black-box functions formed from simple building blocks in order to learn an approximation of some unknown function from data.
-The architectures of neural networks and their building blocks are loosely inspired from biological neural networks.
-A neural network is a directed acyclic graph consisting of interconnected nodes.
-The connections, or edges, between the nodes contain weights (also called parameters) that are learned from the data.
-Here we briefly review the most widely used neural network architectures.
+NNs are compositions of \textit {differentiable} functions formed from simple building blocks to learn an approximation of some unknown function from data.
+An NN is commonly represented as a directed acyclic graph consisting of nodes and edges.
+The edges between the nodes contain weights (also called parameters) that are learned from the data.
+The basic unit of every NN is a neuron (illustrated in Fig.~\ref{fig:node}), consisting of an input, an affine transformation with learnable weights and (optionally) a nonlinear activation function.
+Different types of NNs arrange these components in different ways.
+We refer to other reviews~\citep{Lim_2021} for more details on the main architectures.
+Here, we only offer a high-level summary for completeness, focusing instead on forecasting specific ingredients for NNs such as input processing and loss functions.